wrought/wireless-networking-in-the-developing-world/wndw.md

--   •The spectrum that has been assigned to TV broadcasting but it is not currently being used.
+-   The spectrum that has been assigned to TV broadcasting but it is not currently being used.
 This applies particularly to developing countries, in which there has been no economic incentive for broadcaster to use every available TV channel.

--   •The spectrum that must be left free in between two analogous TV channels to prevent interference.
+-   The spectrum that must be left free in between two analogous TV channels to prevent interference.

--   •The spectrum that has been reclaimed as a consequence of the transition to digital terrestrial TV, which is more spectrum efficient.
+-   The spectrum that has been reclaimed as a consequence of the transition to digital terrestrial TV, which is more spectrum efficient.
 This currently applies to developed countries, but will soon apply to developing countries as well.